Ronan Hale

-Ronan Aiden Connolly Shea Chapman Hale (born 8 September 1998) is a Northern Irish professional footballer who plays for club Ross County and the Northern Ireland national team.
+Ronan Aiden Connolly Shea Chapman Hale (born 8 September 1998) is a Northern Irish professional footballer who plays as a striker for club Gillingham and the Northern Ireland national team.

-He previously played for Cliftonville, Larne, St Patrick's Athletic, Crusaders, Derry City and Birmingham City.
+He previously played for Birmingham City, Derry City, Crusaders, St Patrick's Athletic, Larne, Cliftonville and Ross County.
 His brother Rory Hale is also a professional footballer, as was their grandfather Danny Hale.

 Club career

 Early career

 Growing up in Newington, Belfast, Hale started off playing his youth football with local club Crusaders.
 It was there that he caught the eye and earned a move to England with Birmingham City.
 During this time, his brother Rory was playing at his side's city rivals, Aston Villa, which made the homesickness he suffered a little easier with both living in Birmingham.

-He scored an 28 goals in 23 games for Birmingham City U21 side in his first season at the club, before moving up to the Birmingham City U23 side, where he scored four goals in 16 appearances.
+He scored 28 goals in 23 games for Birmingham City U21 side in his first season at the club, before moving up to the Birmingham City U23 side, where he scored four goals in 16 appearances.